f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

 Task 1 - HTTP Application Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This declaration will create an HTTP application on BIG-IQ using an HTTP template.
-This declaration abstracts the complexity of having to configure all the HTTP defaults such as cookies, persistance, etc...
+This declaration abstracts the complexity of having to configure all the HTTP defaults such as cookies, persistence, etc...

 1. Copy below example of an AS3 Declaration into a JSON validator.
 The validator is your IDE (Integrated development environment).